cpjobling/eg-150-textbook/signals_and_systems/signals/index.md

 There is much more about discrete-time signals in Chapter 1 of {cite}`schaum` but we will leave it here for now.

-We will return to the study of discrete-time signals and discrete-time systems in **EG-247 Signals and Systems** next year.
+We will return to the study of discrete-time signals and discrete-time systems in **EG-247 Digital Signal Processing** next year.

 +++ {"slideshow": {"slide_type": "slide"}}